dmbarbour/glas/docs/GlasApps.md

  * **ref:move:(from:UdpRef, to:UdpRef)** - reorganize UDP refs.
 Fails if 'to' ref is in use.

 A port is a fixed-width 16-bit number.
 An addr is a fixed-width 32-bit or 128-bit bitstring (IPv4 or IPv6) or a text string such as "www.example.com" or "192.168.1.42" or "2001:db8::2:1".
 Later, I might add a dedicated API for DNS lookup, or perhaps for 'raw' Ethernet.

+*Aside:* No support for unix sockets at the moment, but could be introduced if needed.

 ### Channels